 The Centrist Project follows a set of common-sense principles that support the continued progress and success of American society.
-These principles are a coherent set of ideas that draws from the best of the traditional political parties and ditches the rest.
+These principles are a coherent set of ideas that draw from the best of the traditional political parties and ditch the rest.

-They are rational, understandable and design to promote action, not contention.
+They are rational, understandable and designed to promote action, not contention.
 After all, we're focused on solving problems... not creating them.

 We believe that in order to breakthrough politics Centrist lawmakers must take an approach to governance that involves:

 We are committed to putting the nation on a sound fiscal path.
 We recognize that this will require a combination of revenue increases, spending cuts and reforms to our major entitlement programs.

 We need to take full advantage of America’s remarkable economic potential.
 This includes respect for markets; promote responsible free trade; build and maintain a twenty-first century infrastructure; create a more efficient tax system; restore fiscal sanity by bringing the overall budget back in balance; and rebuild our international institutions to handle modern issues that transcend national borders.

 We believe in putting the nation’s long-term interests ahead of the electoral interests of a political party or any narrow interest group.